 Company ownership structures can be incredibly complex.
 Mapping them out using KeyLines removes an arduous manual process and provides a clear picture of ownership and control:

 Starting with a good visualization helps with ongoing monitoring.
 It empowers analysts and managers to quickly and easily scrutinize the impact of changing circumstances, e.g. mergers and acquisitions, new majority shareholdings, transfer of control, changes to the organization’s board or directorships, etc. It also helps them to understand how the impact affects risk.

 Correspondent banking is when one financial institution provides banking services on behalf of another institution, to give both parties wider reach across financial markets.
 Some of the intermediary services they provide include wire transfers, business transactions and deposits.

 In many cases, the correspondent bank may not have a direct relationship with the originator or the beneficiary of the transaction.
 It can become difficult for these banks to detect and prevent misuse of their correspondent banking facilities.

 Here, each originator or beneficiary is represented by a simple risk categorization, based on the country in which the bank is situated.
-This makes it easy to see high value, high risk transactions that are passing through the bank’s correspondent banking services.
+This makes it easy to see the high value, high-risk transactions that are passing through the bank’s correspondent banking services.

 In this post, we’ve explored just a few possible uses for network visualization to simplify and enhance AML activities.
 Whenever there is a need to understand complex connections between accounts, people or institutions, a powerful visual tool embedded into the user’s workflow can help.
 It lets analysts and managers understand their data more quickly and effectively, leading to more robust compliance processes.